How to Avoid Mistakes when Reporting

 - The risk averse would choose options that mean fewer risks, and prefer familiarity

-So even if you enjoy the buzz of taking risks, you need to sway the odds in your favour.
+Start enjoying the buzz of taking risks with the odds in your favour.
 Get your reporting on the cloud, forecast your future figures, all the while being able to check in on your granular information at the tap of your screen.